PokemonAutomation/ComputerControl/Wiki/Developer/DeveloperGuide.md

 - Test the program.
 Try first debugging on a few Pokémon in the same box, then expand tests for more than one box.

 - Congratulations!
 You now have a working Home box sorter program!

+- If you would like to publish the program to our users, there is also a need to write a wiki for the program so that users know how to use it!
+Our program wiki is actually a Github repo [**ComputerControl**](https://github.com/PokemonAutomation/ComputerControl).
+Each wiki page is written as a .md file in the repo.
+It should be fairly easy to learn the .md writing format.
+You can use the similiar [Github development cycle](Git.md) to submit your new wiki page.

 Bonus task:
 - Read more info from the summary screen so that you can sort genders and forms too.
 You can use the color of the gender label to detect genders.
 See [**PokémonLA_SkipToFullMoon**](https://github.com/PokemonAutomation/Arduino-Source/blob/main/SerialPrograms/Source/PokemonLA/Programs/General/PokemonLA_SkipToFullMoon.cpp) for how to read colors.